oban-bg/oban_web/DESIGN.md

 - **Well** (gray-100 light / gray-950 dark): inset chips and hover fills within panels.

 ### Named Rules
-**The 400 Rule.** State color appears at the 400 level for the hue itself — borders (`border-{hue}-400`), tinted fills (`bg-{hue}-400/10`), chart strokes and sparkline bars.
-Text shifts to the 600 level in light mode and back to 400 in dark mode for contrast, except yellow, cyan, and emerald, which need 700 in light mode to clear 4.5:1.
+**The 400 Rule.** State color appears at the 400 level for the hue itself — borders (`border-{hue}-400`), tinted fills (`bg-{hue}-400/10`), chart bars and sparkline bars.
+Thin marks follow the text rule instead: text shifts to the 600 level in light mode and back to 400 in dark mode for contrast, except yellow, cyan, and emerald text, which need 700 in light mode to clear 4.5:1; 2px chart line strokes shift to 600 in light mode (yellow to 700) to clear 3:1 against white, and return to 400 in dark mode.
 Never render state color at other weights.

+**The Series Palette Rule.** When a chart groups by something other than state (queue, node, worker), series take hues that never appear in the state palette — orange, teal, fuchsia, lime, sky, pink, amber, red at the 400 level (`Oban.Web.Colors.series_colors/1`) — so a queue can never be misread as a state.
+Each label hashes to a stable hue, so a series keeps its color across refreshes and groupings.
+Anything past the top seven folds into a gray `other` series.

 **The Two Accents Rule.** Blue means interaction (selection, focus, checked); violet means brand (sidebar, badges, spinner).
 They are never interchangeable, and neither is ever used to represent a job state's meaning outside the state palette.